RidaEn-nasry/rusty-bitcoin/README.md

+# What's this
-What's this: A minimal Re-implementation (every thing from scratch) of almigthy bitcoin in rust.
+A minimal Re-implementation (every thing from scratch) of almigthy bitcoin in rust.